adithbharadwaj/Keywords-Extraction/README.md

 The most important words (keywords) from a document can be extracted by the tf-idf scores of the words. the words with high tf-idf scores are more important than the words wit lower tf-idf scores.
 </p>

+<h3> The list of keywords is avaliable in the keywords.csv file </h3>